vplesko/OrbLang/docs/references/reference_std_common.md

 Resets the first `len` values of `elemTy` at the location to which `arrPtr` points to their zero state.

 Returns `arrPtr` cast to `(elemTy [])`.

+## `std.defineDrop stdTy<type>`

+Defines the drop function of a `std.One` or `std.List` type.

+This is used when such a type had its drop function declared, but not defined.